stljeff1/portfolio/Wordpress/generate-external-css/readme.md

+**This was abandoned when I discovered I would need to mess with file permissions on the server.
+I never researched the best and easy way to do that.**

 Recently, I had the opportunity to build out a company's website using Wordpress.
 With any website, what is most interesting to me is how the company shows their employees / staff on their website.
 Do they take themselves seriously?
 Do they enjoy their work?
 How much do they promote individuality?
 Do they show any individuals?
 You can tell a lot from how a company presents their employees on their website.